wildmichael/ParaView3-enhancements-old/VTK/Utilities/vtkoggtheora/README.Kitware.txt

-This directory contains a subset of the libogg-1.1.4 and libtheora-1.1alpha2 libraries and some custom changes.
+This directory contains a subset of the libogg-1.1.4 and libtheora-1.1beta2 libraries and some custom changes.
 The reason to choose the alpha version of the latter is that it features much better assembly code for x86 architectures, encoding is faster and shows no instabilities for our purposes.
+Further it supports 4:4:4 subsampling (i.e. no subsampling) of the chroma planes.
+Version 1.0 requires 4.2.0 subsampling, resulting in reduced quality.

 We only include enough of the distribution to provide the functionalities required.
 Both libraries are compiled into the single vtkoggtheora library.